jinwenli5658/Project---SVM-for-classification/README.md

 * The first two columns in the dataset store the unique ID numbers of the samples and the corresponding diagnosis (M=malignant, B=benign), respectively.
 * The columns 3-32 contain 30 real-value features that have been computed from digitized images of the cell nuclei, which can be used to build a model to predict whether a tumor is benign or malignant.

 1) ID number
 2) Diagnosis (M = malignant, B = benign)
-3-32)

-Ten real-valued features are computed for each cell nucleus:
+(3-32) The real-valued features are computed for each cell nucleus:
 	a) radius (mean of distances from center to points on the perimeter)
 	b) texture (standard deviation of gray-scale values)
 	c) perimeter